This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

-A fresh, summery dish – perfect for a delicious lunch or light dinner, this Tuscan Chicken Orzo is full of fresh flavors, easy to make on the fly, and even easier to make ahead.
-The orzo is perfect in this, little rice-like pasta pieces, covered in a sun dried tomato pesto, with some quickly sauteed veggies, and topped with a seasoned chicken breast.
-A smattering of parmesan, and … done!
+A fresh, easy to make dish – perfect for a delicious lunch or light dinner, this Tuscan Chicken Orzo is full of fresh flavors.
+It is so easy to make on the fly, and even easier to make ahead.

-This dish was born from “what’s in the fridge”.
-I sometimes feel like our best dishes are created from not really knowing what you’re making until you’re nose-deep in the fridge.
+This easy weeknight dinner was born from “what’s in the fridge”.
+I feel like my best dishes are created from not really knowing what I’m making, and figuring it out when I’m standing in front of the fridge.
 Rummaging around for goodies, using what you have to make something awesome is so satisfying, right?

-I also ate a plate of this, and enjoyed it thoroughly.
 It is just the right blend of chicken, orzo, and vegetables.
-The pesto and the tuscan seasoning pair very well, and I really love the fresh arugula in this.
+The sun-dried tomato pesto and the Tuscan seasoning add so much flavor, and I really love the fresh arugula in this.
 If you add it right before serving, it’s still crisp and adds a delicious peppery flavor to the dish.
-I drank wine with mine (none for the sick-boy!).
-The kids thought it was a fun lunch, too.
-Anything they eat without me begging or bribing is a win for me (for the record, they were also not given any wine…)

 The orzo is perfect in this, little rice-like pasta pieces, covered in a sun dried tomato pesto.
 YUM!
 For the Aussies and Kiwis: Orzo is called Risoni over there.

 Why you’ll love this recipe:

 - This is a great weeknight dinner.
 Done in under 30 minutes, you’ll make this a regular part of your dinner rotation!

 - Easy to make.
 No culinary degree required.

 - Budget friendly.
 Seriously, use what is in your refrigerator!

 Frequently Asked Questions